Linuturk/www.onitato.com/content/articles/connecting_to_irc.md

 ### Dedicated IRC Client

 If you are like me, you want to separate a group chat experience from the one-on-one experience of other instant messenger clients.
-Here are some popular, dedicated client choices:
+Here are some popular dedicated client choices:

  * [irssi](http://www.irssi.org/) - My preferred client.
  * [X-Chat](http://xchat.org/)